yy28/sql-docs.zh-cn/docs/database-engine/install-windows/install-sql-server-on-server-core.md

     - 安装 [!INCLUDE[ssDE](../../includes/ssde-md.md)]。

     以下示例说明如何安装包含 [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)][!INCLUDE[ssDE](../../includes/ssde-md.md)] 的新独立实例：

-        ```
+    ```console
     ; SQL Server Configuration File
     [OPTIONS]

     ; Specifies a Setup work flow, like INSTALL, UNINSTALL, or UPGRADE.
 This is a required parameter.

     ACTION="Install"

     ; Specifies features to install, uninstall, or upgrade.
 The lists of features include SQLEngine, FullText, Replication, AS, IS, and Conn.

     FEATURES=SQLENGINE

     ; Specify a default or named instance.
 MSSQLSERVER is the default instance for non-Express editions and SQLExpress for Express editions.
 This parameter is required when installing the ssNoVersion Database Engine, and Analysis Services (AS).

     INSTANCENAME="MSSQLSERVER"

     ; Specify the Instance ID for the ssNoVersion features you have specified. ssNoVersion directory structure, registry structure, and service names will incorporate the instance ID of the ssNoVersion instance.

     INSTANCEID="MSSQLSERVER"

     ; Account for ssNoVersion service: Domain\User or system account.

     SQLSVCACCOUNT="NT Service\MSSQLSERVER"

     ; Windows account(s) to provision as ssNoVersion system administrators.

     SQLSYSADMINACCOUNTS="\<DomainName\UserName>"

     ; Accept the License agreement to continue with Installation

     IAcceptSQLServerLicenseTerms="True"

     ```

     -   安装连接组件。 以下示例说明如何安装连接组件：

-        ```
+        ```console
         ; SQL Server Configuration File
         [OPTIONS]